Lorti/manu.ninja/src/pages/2017-11-22-game-graphics-with-webgl-three-js-and-lazy-loading-of-3d-models/index.md

 Now that the scene's perfectly set up we want to populate it with 3D objects.
 Some of them can be created by using primitive geometries: boxes, circles, cylinders, planes and spheres.

+There is a built-in `CircleGeometry`, but we just want a circle line, not a circle surface, for the ship's course.
+To achieve this we can use the `THREE.LineBasicMaterial` and build the geometry ourselves, by pushing vertices into a `THREE.Geometry`.
+The geometry and material are then combined to form a `THREE.Line` object.

 ~~~js
 function circleFactory() {